nikitabobko/brew-install-path/README.md

 # brew-install-path

-Homebrew 4.6.4 introduces a breaking change that disables the possibility of installing formulas/casks from paths.
+Homebrew 4.6.4 introduced a breaking change that disabled the possibility of installing formulas/casks from paths.

 - [Breaking change Issue](https://github.com/Homebrew/brew/issues/18371)
 - [Breaking change PR](https://github.com/Homebrew/brew/pull/20414)
 - [Homebrew 4.6.4 Release notes](https://github.com/Homebrew/brew/releases/tag/4.6.4)

-[The official workaround](https://github.com/Homebrew/brew/issues/18371#issuecomment-2365396463) is to create a local tap and move your ruby file there.
-Which is obnoxious to do manually every time.
+[The official workaround](https://github.com/Homebrew/brew/issues/18371#issuecomment-2365396463) is to create a local tap and move your ruby file there, which is obnoxious to do manually every time.
-`brew-install-path` automates the workaround by allowing you to install local paths in one command.
+`brew-install-path` automates this by allowing you to install local paths in one command.

 ## Installation